 Behind the scenes – summer 2026

-Over sixty readers thought our ‘Behind the scenes’ column in the Spring 2026 edition worth a click, so we shall once again throw open the doors on our Bulletin-brained thought processes in case those or other readers find solace in them.
+A good number of readers thought our ‘Behind the scenes’ column in the Spring 2026 edition worth a click, so we are again throwing open the doors on our Bulletin-brained thought processes for those who might appreciate an insight into such things.

-Firstly, the afterglow of our 2025 Essay Competition continues to illuminate us over six months on.
-Those who sent in ‘commended’ (but not winning) entries have now re-drafted them in consultation with our editors, so that their new versions are now top-quality and ready for publication.
+The afterglow of our 2025 Essay Competition continues to illuminate us.
+Those who sent in ‘commended’ (but not winning) entries last September have now re-drafted them in consultation with our editors, so that their new versions are now publication quality.
 All in all, ten of the essays submitted last September have now been published.
 This has proved popular: student authors have commented, “Amazing, thank you ever so much!
 I love the edits!”, “Thank you again, this publication is really exciting”, “I truly appreciate your efforts in helping improve my article!”, among others.
-We are grateful for that feedback – very welcome to the team here who keep the Bulletin going pro bono.
+We are grateful for that feedback – very welcome to the team here who keep the Bulletin going (pro bono).
 We are also grateful that the University of Glasgow continues to sponsor the Competition, which we like to think of as the best of its kind for Sixth Form hispanists.

-Secondly, our co-founder Professor Hart has a fascinating life as a global hispanist.
-We have long hoped that he would lift the curtain on some of the extraordinary situations that puts him in, so we were delighted when he produced this edition’s anecdote about Santa Rosa and the Pope.
-We were particularly gratified to coax him into making the second draft twice as long as his first.
+We have long hoped that our co-founder Professor Hart would use our pages to lift the veil on some of the extraordinary situations in which he has found himself as a global hispanist.
+We were therefore delighted when he produced this edition’s anecdote about Santa Rosa and the Pope.
+We were even more gratified when we managed to coax him into making the second draft twice as long as his first.
 It’s a delightful vignette, not to be missed.

 One of the joys of the Bulletin is that, however long one has been a hispanist, there are always fascinating new insights to be had into the Spanish-speaking world.
-For example, in our ignorance, some of us had assumed Bad Bunny was a transient and possibly rather irritating commercial construct until Colin Harding’s article revealed a very different reality, with repercussions well beyond show-business.
-What a joy when the doors of one’s closed mind are suddenly kicked open.
+For example, in our ignorance, some of us had assumed Bad Bunny was a transient and possibly rather irritating commercial construct.
+Colin Harding’s article in this edition reveals a very different reality, with repercussions well beyond show-business.
+What a joy when closed doors in the mind are suddenly blown open to reveal something unexpectedly worthwhile.

-This summer edition is launching over a month earlier than normal.
-In previous years our June launch date made it difficult for school and university-based readers to absorb.
-By launching this edition at the end of April, we anticipate being more useful to a larger readership.
+This Summer Edition is launching over a month earlier than normal.
+In previous years our June launch date made it difficult for school and university-based readers to absorb our summer offerings.
+By launching this edition on 1 May, we anticipate being more useful to a larger readership.
 This academic year’s earlier deadlines of 25 Sept, 25 January and 25 April seem to have made life easier for all concerned, so will stay.

 Hot tips to get published in the Autumn Bulletin 2026?
 We’re still looking for an author to write about Rosalía.
 We’re also intrigued by the way in which Spanish Prime Minister Sánchez has staked out a position of moral leadership in resisting the Trump administration’s foreign policy.
 How will that look in September, when we gather articles for the next edition?
 Could you be the person to tell the story?
 Or you might write about somewhere amazing in the Spanish-speaking world that you encounter during your summer travels….